SpineEventEngine/jdbc-storage/README.md

 It is possible to configure several aspects:

-* name of RDBMS table per type of stored records:
+* name of RDBMS table, per type of stored records:

 ```java